wavefrontHQ/wavefront-sdk-go/README.md

 ***Note:*** The tracing and span SDK APIs are designed to serve as low-level endpoints.
 For most use cases, we recommend using the OpenTracing SDK with the `WavefrontTracer`.
 * See the [Go OpenTracing project](https://github.com/opentracing/opentracing-go) for details.
-* To use OpenTracing with Wavefront, see the [Wavefront OpenTracing SDK](https://github.com/wavefrontHQ/wavefront-opentracing-sdk-go).
+* To use OpenTracing with Wavefront, see the [Wavefront Go OpenTracing SDK](https://github.com/wavefrontHQ/wavefront-opentracing-sdk-go).

 ## Close the Sender
 It is recommended to flush the buffer and close the sender before shutting down your application.